-(1) We compare the result of Nameles scoring with the following widely used ad tech metrics:

-- Bounce Rate: This metric measures the fraction of sessions that only visit a single page in a domain.
-A low bounce rate is a strong indication of low-quality traffic.
-Table 2: Value of external quality metrics associated with domains in each of the defined Confidence Classes in our dataset.
+- (1) We compare the result of Nameles scoring with the following widely used ad tech metrics: - Bounce Rate: This metric measures the fraction of sessions that only visit a single page in a domain.
+A low bounce rate is a strong indication of low-quality traffic. - Traffic from popular publishers: This metric represents the percentage of upstream traffic coming to the domain from popular publishers.

-No Conf.
-Low Conf.
-Moderate Conf.
-High Conf.
-Alexa Upstream traffic from Google and Facebook (%) median IQR 20 21.05 (-41%) 18.5 20.19 (-45%) 23.7 24.19 (-30%) 33.7 32.84 Alexa Bounce rate (%) median IQR 41.8 32.4 (-27%) 40.9 25.6 (-29%) 35.3 27.7 (-39%) 57.5 28.7 Alexa Search traffic (%) median IQR 8.1 19.7 (-35%) 7.7 15.9 (-38%) 5.5 16.1 (-56%) 12.5 16.9 Alexa Total sites linking to the domain median IQR 9.2 616 (-75%) 131 371 (-62%) 256 800 (-27%) 348 1,198 SimilarWeb Bounce rate (%) median IQR 51.5 24.97 (-12%) 38.8 20.84 (-34%) 34.9 24.8 (-40%) 58.6 24.0 SimilarWeb Direct traffic (%) median IQR 43.1 39.5 (68%) 34.2 37.0 (34%) 38.1 34.6 (49%) 25.6 27.8 SimilarWeb Search traffic (%) median IQR 21.2 39.3 (-31%) 29.3 46.5 (-5%) 19.5 39.5 (-37%) 30.9 39.8

-- Traffic from popular publishers: This metric represents the percentage of upstream traffic coming to the domain from popular publishers.
 In particular, the two publishers contributing a larger fraction of traffic to domains are Google and Facebook.
 Then, for our validation, we will compute the fraction of upstream traffic coming from Google and Facebook to a domain.
-A very low fraction of traffic coming from them may reveal the presence of low-quality traffic.

-- Search Traffic: This metric measures the percentage of traffic coming to the domain from search engines.
-A very low search traffic percentage is often an indication of low-quality traffic.

-- Direct Traffic: This metric measures the percentage of traffic that reaches the domain directly without being redirected from other websites.
-In this case, a large fraction of direct traffic is usually linked to low-quality traffic.

-- Number of sites linking to a domain: An interesting domain attracting high-quality traffic would typically be linked from a large number of other sites.
+A very low fraction of traffic coming from them may reveal the presence of low-quality traffic. - Search Traffic: This metric measures the percentage of traffic coming to the domain from search engines.
+A very low search traffic percentage is often an indication of low-quality traffic. - Direct Traffic: This metric measures the percentage of traffic that reaches the domain directly without being redirected from other websites.
+In this case, a large fraction of direct traffic is usually linked to low-quality traffic. - Number of sites linking to a domain: An interesting domain attracting high-quality traffic would typically be linked from a large number of other sites.
 Contrary to this, domains associated with ad fraud or other malicious practices would typically be linked from a lower number of sites.

-To obtain these metrics, we have queried two well-known services, Alexa [1] and SimilarWeb [34].
+To obtain these metrics, we have queried two well-known services, Alexa [1] and SimilarWeb [32].
 Table 2 presents the median and IQR values for the distribution of each one of these metrics for each Confidence Class.
 In addition, the table shows the relative difference of the median values of these metrics for the "No", "Low" and "Moderate" Confidence Classes in comparison to the "High" Confidence Class.
 We observed substantial differences (up to 75% in some cases) between the "High Confidence" Class and the rest.

-(2) Low-quality domains and thus their ad inventory are likely to have a short-term lifetime (i.e., being more volatile) in the online advertising ecosystem for multiple reasons: they might be committing fraud and being detected and blacklisted or removed by fraudsters after short periods of times to avoid detection; they provide poor KPIs and thus the bidding prices for their inventory dramatically decrease making them no longer profitable, etc. We have measured the volatility associated with the domains of each of the confidence classes defined by Nameles.
+(2) Low-quality domains and thus their ad inventory are likely to have a short-term lifetime (i.e., being more volatile) in the online advertising ecosystem for multiple reasons: they might be committing fraud and being detected and blacklisted or removed by fraudsters after short periods of times to avoid detection; they provide poor KPIs and thus the bidding prices for their inventory dramatically decrease making them no longer profitable, etc. We have measured the volatility associated with the domains of each of the confidence classes defined by Nameless.
 In particular, we have computed the fraction of domains of each class in our oldest dataset that are still present one year later in our most recent dataset.
-The result shows that (4.5; 1.2; 6.4; 35.0)% of domains within the ("No", "Low", "Moderate" and "High") confidence classes in our 16-17 dataset are still present in our 17-18 dataset.
-We observe that the volatility of the "High" Confidence Class is one order of magnitude smaller than in other classes4.
+The result shows that (4.5; 1.2; 6.4; 35.0) % of domains within the ("No", "Low", "Moderate" and "High") confidence classes in our 16-17 dataset are still present in our 17-18 dataset.
+We observe that the volatility of the "High" Confidence Class is one order of magnitude smaller than in other classes.5